MicroEJ/docs/VEEPortingGuide/uiPortSimulation.rst

 Principle
 =========

-The simulation involves creating or extending a Front Panel project to be UI Pack compatible.
+The simulation part of the UI port requires the creation (or extension) of a Front Panel project which is compatible with the UI Pack.

 First, if no Front Panel project exists, follow the steps described here: :ref:`section_frontpanel`.
 Then, follow the next chapters to extend the Front Panel project with UI Pack notions.